e2eSolutionArchitect/academy/bootcamp/project-grading-system.md

 ----------------------------------------------------------------------------

-***Project Artifacts & Document Submission*** 40%
+***Project Artifacts & Document Submission*** 40/100

-- Documents are well drafted as per the instruction
+- Documents are well drafted as per the instruction 5pt
-- Solution is clearly explained
+- Step by step approach is mentioned with screenshots and code snippet (whereever required) 20pt
-- Step by step approach is mentioned with screenshots and code snippet (whereever required)
+- Anyone should be able to understand and implement the solution by reading the document 10pt
-- Anyone should be able to understand and implement the solution by reading the document
+- Clean, formatted, bug free and working code submitted 5pt

-- Clean, formatted, bug free and working code submitted
+***Solution Walkthrough*** 30/100

-***Solution Walkthrough*** 30%
+- Run the code and create the solution by automation during demo 20pt

-- Run the code and create the solution by automation during demo
+- Solution should be highly available, secure, fault tolerant 10pt

-- Solution should be highly available, secure, fault tolerant
+***Solution Benefit*** 15/100

-***Solution Benefit*** 15%
+- Solution is clearly explained 10pt

-- How it will solve any existing problem
+- How it will solve any existing problem 5pt

-***Execution Plan*** 15%
+***Execution Plan*** 15/100

-- In a short turn around time how this solution can be implemented for any initiative
+- In a short turn around time how this solution can be implemented for any initiative 5pt
-- Mention the cost and the resources should be planned for its implementation
+- Mention the cost and the resources should be planned for its implementation 5pt
-- Type of skill sets and recource will be required
+- Type of skill sets and recource will be required 5pt